 How to Develop A Strong Sense of Self: A Practical Guide

-Several clients over the years have asked “what does it mean to know oneself” or “what does a strong sense of self look like?”
-These phrases get thrown around a lot in the field of psychology—and when thinking about self-esteem and self-worth—but rarely do they get concretely defined with practical steps on how to get there.
+Many clients over the years have asked “what does it mean to know oneself” or “what does a strong sense of self look like?”
+These phrases and questions get thrown around a lot in the field of psychology, but rarely are they concretely defined with practical steps to get there.

 When people talk about “high self-esteem,” they often imagine someone who appears confident, infallible, or socially savvy.
-Clinically, self-esteem is much more subtle and internal: it is the deep belief that you are worthy of care, respect, love, and belonging even when you are imperfect, unchosen, seemingly ordinary, or struggling.
+Clinically, self-esteem (and I’m going to closely link this with self-worth) is much more subtle and internal: it is genuinely liking yourself and the deep belief that you are worthy of care, respect, love, and belonging even when you are imperfect, unchosen, seemingly ordinary, or struggling.
 A strong sense of self is closely related in that it means you know what you feel, think, value, and your actions consistently match your core principles.
-A strong sense of self also comes with being authentic and accessing what gives you pleasure, meaning, and joy—be it through hobbies, your work, or within your relationships.
+A strong sense of self also comes with being authentic, viewing yourself accurately, admitting wrong, and being in touch with what gives you real pleasure, meaning, and joy—be it through hobbies, the substance of your work, or within your relationships.

-Note that strong sense of self is not contingent upon a fused relationship with one’s persona—titles, achievements, career choice, income, or external successes (though these can sometimes be manifestations of a strong sense of self).
+Note that a strong sense of self is not contingent upon a fused relationship with one’s persona (titles, achievements, career choice, income, number of likes on social media posts, or external successes), though these can sometimes be by products of a strong sense of self.

 One of the most sobering truths most psychologists may tell you is that most people, albeit unconsciously, do not think they are worthy or deserving of love or good things simply for being a decent person.
-Most people internalize that forms of connection and happiness are contingent upon having to earn it outside of being kind to others.
-I cannot tell you how many of high achieving, highly successful, and good looking (at least according to Western standards of beauty) people I’ve worked with—particularly during my MIT and Harvard years—who thought extremely poorly of themselves and were plagued with self-defeating and critical thoughts on a daily basis.
-I worked rigorously with these individuals to help them internalize the belief that their identities and sense of grounded-ness in the world wasn’t dependent on their tally of accomplishments (or what I call the capitalist treadmill of “more” that is never satiated).
+Most people internalize that connection, self-acceptance, and happiness are contingent upon having to earn it outside of being kind to others.
+I cannot tell you how many of high achieving and ultra successful people I’ve worked with—particularly during my MIT and Harvard years—who thought extremely poorly of themselves and were plagued with self-critical thoughts on a daily basis.
+I worked rigorously with these individuals to help them internalize the belief that their identities and worth wasn’t dependent on their tally of accomplishments in comparison to their failures or rejections (or what I call the capitalist treadmill of “more” accolades and CV success).

 Below, I outline a few ways one can work on developing high self-esteem and a strong sense of self: